LocNgoVnK2/ThoBakeryShop/README.md

 **About:**

-ThoBakaryShop is a web application that allows users to purchase baked goods from a bakery shop.
+ThoBakaryShop is a web application that allows users to purchase cream cake from a bakery shop.
 The application is built using a 3-Tier architecture, which allows for scalability and flexibility,Live demo: https://www.youtube.com/watch?v=VW8hkg4gGiY.

 **Features:**